 However, they always seem to circle specific issues that we would like to share with you today.
-It will clearly show you why your cell phone keeps overheating temperature, how it is affecting your battery and the best ways of handling the overheating of your phone.
+It will clearly show you why your phone keeps overheating temperature, how it is affecting your battery and the best ways of handling the iPhone 11 overheating.
 Be open-minded, and you will realize that it is not hard to take care of your phone.

 Why Does Your Phone Get Hot So Quickly?

 Why is my phone getting hot? and yes, This is one of the most common questions that people from almost everywhere have kept asking.
-More so, when you go to a tech specialist about an issue that your cell phone has been having.
+More so, when you go to a tech specialist about an issue that your iPhone 11 has been having.
 There are some basic questions that you will be asked about.

 In most cases, there are some simple things that people keep doing that has led to overheating with many of them not being aware of.
 I am sure we have all fallen culprits to some of them.
 It is, however, vital that you know them and prevent them.
 You wouldn’t want your cell phone to keep overheating all the time.